adrianburluc/projects/hotel_management_system/README.md

   </td>
   <td valign="top">
-    This report document describes in detail how the Hotel Management System was implemented using .NET Framework.
+    This report document describes in detail how the Hotel Management System was implemented using Windows Forms & SQL.
     <br>
     <br>
     It was entirely translated from Romanian using a Google function to translate documents.
 Due to the translation process, there are some grammatical errors present in the report